Our full day Hatchets & Hops brewery tour gets your blood pumping

 Discover your inner viking!
 Start the day with some lessons in axe-throwing and spend an hour honing your skills before cooling down with a few frothies.
+This axe throwing and brewery tour combo is the perfect activity for friends, family, or work groups looking for something different.

 Pick up times: 10:30am – Prince Consort Hotel (Fortitude Valley) / 10:40am – The Gresham (CBD)